tszarzynski/include-media-grid/README.md

 ```

 ####Auto grids
-You can avoid adding grid-cell to children by using the grid--auto class.
-All children div will be considered as a grid-cell.
+You can avoid adding `grid-cell` to children of the grid by using the `grid--auto` class.
+All children elements will be treated as a `grid-cell`.

 ```html
 <!-- No need for grid-cell  -->